AI Agents

 Extended Summary

 Most enterprise forecasting projects fail not because the models are wrong but because the data pipeline underneath them is fragile, hand-crafted, undocumented, and impossible to maintain when source systems change.
-This guide introduces a fundamentally different approach: a coordinated system of ten autonomous AI agents — each powered by a large language model augmented with specialist tooling — that together automate every stage of the journey from raw, low-quality operational data to a production-grade, continuously monitored time series forecasting service.
+This guide introduces a fundamentally different approach: a coordinated system of ten autonomous AI agents that together automate every stage of the journey from raw, low-quality operational data to a production-grade, continuously monitored time series forecasting service.

 The setting is a large FMCG company with 204,000 active SKU-region combinations, eight heterogeneous source systems including SAP ECC, a product MDM, a CRM, and external macro feeds, and a mandate to deliver 4-to-12-week rolling demand forecasts to supply chain, finance, commercial, and board audiences every week.
-Agent 1 opens the project by translating a free-text business brief and stakeholder interviews into a fully structured Project Specification Document — complete with measurable KPI thresholds per horizon, a risk register, and a data availability timeline — before a single row of data is touched.
-Agent 2 then autonomously inventories all source tables, profiles every column by statistical fingerprinting, detects foreign-key relationships by referential integrity sampling, and builds a semantic relationship graph stored in a shared vector knowledge store — covering sources with tens of billions of rows in under thirty minutes.
+Agent 1 opens the project by translating a free-text business brief into a fully structured Project Specification Document — complete with measurable KPI thresholds per horizon, a risk register, and a data availability timeline — before a single row of data is touched.
+Agent 2 then autonomously inventories all source tables, profiles every column by statistical fingerprinting, detects foreign-key relationships by referential integrity sampling, and builds a semantic relationship graph — covering sources with tens of billions of rows in under thirty minutes.

 Agents 3 and 4 form the quality firewall.
 Agent 3 quantifies every data quality problem across six canonical dimensions and produces a risk-weighted findings report with a machine-executable remediation specification for each Critical and High finding.
 Agent 4 executes those remediations on versioned, write-once copies of the data — applying adaptive null imputation, context-aware outlier treatment using Isolation Forest, temporal gap filling, and schema harmonisation — logging every transformation with before/after statistics and a validation test that must pass before the remediation is marked complete.